brocaar/chirpstack-application-server/docs/content/install/config.md

   # besides the extra integrations that can be added on a per-application
   # basis.
   [application_server.integration]
-  # The integration backend.
+  # Enabled integrations.
   #
+  # Enabled integrations are enabled for all applications.
+Multiple
+  # integrations can be configured.
-  # This defines the backend to use for the data integration.
-Use the section
+  # Do not forget to configure the related configuration section below for
-  # name of one of the following integration backend.
-  # E.g. "mqtt" or "gcp_pub_sub".
-  backend="mqtt"
+  # the enabled integrations.
+Integrations that can be enabled are:
+  # * mqtt              - MQTT broker
+  # * azure_service_bus - Azure Service-Bus
+  # * gcp_pub_sub       - Google Cloud Pub/Sub
+  enabled=["mqtt"]

   # MQTT integration backend.